systemslab/popper-paper/paper/paper.md

  4. Provides reusable experiment templates that provide curated experiments commonly used by a research community.

-**Self-containment**: We say that an experiment is Popper-compliant (or that it has been "Popperized") if all of the following is available, either directly or by reference, in one single source-code
+## Self-containment

-repository: experiment code, experiment orchestration code, reference to data dependencies, parametrization of experiment, validation criteria and results.
-In other words, a Popper repository contains all the dependencies for one or more explorations, optionally including a manuscript (article or tech report) that documents them.
+We say that an experiment is Popper-compliant (or that it has been "Popperized") if all of the following are available, either directly or by reference, in one single source code repository: experiment code, experiment orchestration code, reference to data dependencies, parametrization of experiment, validation criteria and results.
+In other words, a Popper repository contains all the dependencies for one or more experiments, optionally including a manuscript (article or tech report) that documents them.
 The structure of a Popper repo is simple, there are `paper/` and `experiments/` folders, and every experiment has a `datasets/` folder in it.

 An example paper project is shown in @Lst:dir.
 A paper repository is composed primarily of the article text and experiment orchestration logic.
-The actual code that gets executed by an experiment is not part of the repository.
-This, as well as any large datasets that are used as input to an experiment, reside in their own repositories and are stored in the experiment folder of paper repository as references.
+The actual code that gets executed by an experiment and all input datasets are not part of the repository; instead, they reside in their own repositories and are stored in the experiment folder of the paper repository as references.

-With all these artifacts available, the reader can easily deploy an experiment or rebuild the article's PDF that might include new results. @Fig:review-workflow shows our vision for the reader/reviewer workflow when reading a Popper for a Popperized article.
+With all these artifacts available the reader can easily deploy an experiment or rebuild the article's PDF that might include new results. @Fig:review-workflow shows our vision for the reader/reviewer workflow when reading a Popper for a Popperized article.
 The diagram